krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

 **-norandkey**
     Do not randomize the keys.
 The keys and their version numbers stay unchanged.
-This option is only available in kadmin.local, and cannot be specified in combination with the **-e** option.
+This option cannot be specified in combination with the **-e** option.

 An entry for each of the principal's unique encryption types is added, ignoring multiple keys with the same encryption type but different